albendz/albendz-code-share/site/content/blog/ai/ai_dev_trends_25.md

 Speaking of bottlenecks, we have my favorite delivery timeline wildcard: security and privacy reviews.
 Pretty much any application that has identifiable user data in any form is going to need a security review, legal review, and compliance plan regardless of whether it uses AI or not.
 As AI moves away from being a POC tool, we’re formalizing responsible and compliant uses of AI.

-I’ve seen this play out: Product teams and development teams propose an AI-based solution and they are surprised to find out the new rigor needed to launch that product - if they even can.
+I’ve seen this play out: product teams and development teams propose an AI-based solution and they are surprised to find out the new rigor needed to launch that product - if they even can.
 Here are some of the things we are now required to take into consideration:

-- Justify what aspects of the problem require use of AI?
+- Justify what aspects of the problem require use of AI
 - How will we continuously monitor and adjust the use of AI to be compliant and secure?
 - What guardrails are we using to maintain compliance, protect users, and protect the company?
 - What is the escalation plan in the event of a non-compliance or security event involving the AI solution?